Jeremy Birnholtz, Assistant Professor of Communication Studies

 Madeline is a PhD Candidate in the Technology & Social Behavior joint program in Computer Science and Communication.
 Her research currently focuses on relational, supportive, and deceptive aspects of social media and is supported by a National Science Foundation Graduate Research Fellowship.
 She previously earned an M.S. in Information Science from Cornell University and a B.S. in Computer Science from Ithaca College.

-Ashley is a junior Communication studies major in the School of Communication.
+Ashley is a Communication studies major in the School of Communication with an anticipated graduation date of 2015.
 She has a strong passion for exploring how companies optimize their digital media to cater to various communities.

-April is a sophomore Radio/Television/Film and Sociology major in the School of Communication.
+April is a Radio/Television/Film and Sociology major in the School of Communication who anticipates to graduate in 2016.
 She is interested in what aspects of social interaction have been replaced or informed by the increasing inclusion of social media in our day to day lives.

 Lindsay Reynolds, Cornell University, PhD 2013